-You should now find yourself sitting in the cockpit on Stand 4 at Jersey Airport.
-As we have started the flight at the gate, the aircraft has automatically loaded in a 'cold and dark' state, with all the cockpit systems switched off, as you would find the aircraft prior to the first flight of the day.
+You should now find yourself sitting in the cockpit at East Midlands Airport.
+The aircraft is configured in a 'cold and dark' state, with all the cockpit systems switched off, as you would find the aircraft prior to the first flight of the day.
 Beginning in this configuration means we will need to spend some additional time setting up the cockpit, but doing so will allow you to learn a considerable amount about the features and functions on board the 146.